 The default profile is what appears when you launch a Windows terminal instance

 or open a new tab.
-It should be initally set to a Windows Powershell profile but
+It should be initially set to a Windows PowerShell profile but

 you can easily change it to some other profile such as the one for your

 Achieving this can be done by updating the value of the